Tuesday, December 27, 2011

 Saturday, January 8, 2011

-Vat Phou - the site and its history
+Vat Phou - the Site and its History - from Hinduism to Buddhism

 See the way through the complex of Vat Phou in pictures.